TimPietrusky/mantisbt-is-a-rockstar/README.md

  * No HTML5 (since there is just css)
  * Fancy gradients (powered by [Ultimate CSS Gradient Generator](http://www.colorzilla.com/gradient-editor/))
  * +1 buttons (powered by [CSS Button Generator](http://cssbuttongenerator.com) with default settings)
- * And theres a minified version, too.
+ * And there is a minified version, too.

 ## Install